Alessandro-AP/Yfi-Tops/README.md

   - **Converters**: take care of converting our models into formats compatible and required by Exoplayer.
   - **Notification:** takes care of managing the app in the notification.

-- **Firebase**: use to store our music playlists. **Firebase Storage** is used to save all .mp3 files, album images and individual song images.
-While **Firestore**, which is a NoSQL database, contains all the metadata of the playlists/songs, such as the title, author, image and link to the .mp3 file (contained in the Storage).
+- **Firebase**: use to store our music playlists. **Firebase Storage** is used to save all audio files, album images and individual song images.
+While **Firestore**, which is a NoSQL database, contains all the metadata of the playlists/songs, such as the title, author, image and link to the audio file (contained in the Storage).

 <!-- PROJECT STRUCTURE-->